Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Jurassic/readme.txt

    ===========
-   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of July 15, 2016).
+   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of September 13, 2016).

    =============
    RELEASE NOTES
    =============
-   Removed dependency on `System.Configuration.dll` (no longer supported configuration by using the Web.config and App.config files).
+   Jurassic was updated to version of September 13, 2016.

    =============
    DOCUMENTATION